Pleasant Ridge Falls

 The Pleasant Ridge Camp & Retreat Center is owned and operated by the Greenville County Recreation District.
-Just 40 minutes from downtown Greenville, the park offers rental cabins, picnic shelters, a 25-site campground and a four-acre fishing lake.
+Just 40 minutes from downtown Greenville, the park offers three picnic shelters and 8 miles of share used hiking and mountain biking trails, and a four-acre fishing lake.
 There is also a one-mile hiking trail that passes by small waterfalls, an old moonshine still site and the remains of a grist mill.

 GPS Waypoints: Lat: 35.0933 Lon: -82.4835

 1. From Greenville, take US 25 NORTH toward Asheville.

 2. When it intersects with SC 11, turn LEFT onto SC 11.

 3. Drive two miles to the park on the RIGHT.

 4. The trail begins behind the office building.